AwalaApp/network-website/legal/terms.md

 ## Updates to These Terms

 We may change these Terms.
 Please take a look at the "Last Updated" legend at the top of this page to see when these Terms were last revised.
 Any changes to the Terms will become effective when we post the revised Terms on the Services.
 When we make material changes to these Terms, we will make an effort to notify Users by posting a notice on social media.
-Because Relaynet is intended to be anonymous and is designed for use when the Internet is not available, we may not be able to notify you through the Services.
+Because Awala is intended to be anonymous and is designed for use when the Internet is not available, we may not be able to notify you through the Services.
 Please check our social media for important announcements.
 You may also sign on to our mailing list for important notices and announcements by submitting an email address to [awala-terms-announcements+subscribe@googlegroups.com](mailto:awala-terms-announcements+subscribe@googlegroups.com).
 Your use of the Services following these changes means that you accept the revised Terms.

 ## Contacting Us